sequoiatree/teaching-cs/src/curriculum/topical/conclusion/homework.md

 ## Part 2: Final review lesson plan

 This part of the project is worth 50% of your project grade.
-Submit it in a document called "Lesson Plan" in your homework folder.

 * Pick one topic from a CS class you're teaching.
 It can be  as broad or specific as you desire, within reason.
 (E.g. "recursion", "recursion on multiple parameters", or even "impure recursion on multiple parameters" are all equally fine.)
 * Make a 90-minute final review lesson plan for the topic you choose.